Nexosis/nexosis.github.io/_tutorials/titanic.md

 ---
 title: The Titanic - ML Beginner Course (101)
-description: This course will introduce some basic concepts of Machine Learning using the Nexosis API and some simple data about each passengers aboard the Titanic.
+description: This course will introduce some basic concepts of Machine Learning using the Nexosis API and some simple data about each passenger aboard the Titanic.
 copyright: 2018 Nexosis
 layout: default
 category: Developer Education